What is a doula?

 - Read them together with your partner

-- Bring it to a group meeting (centering) and have an open discussion about the article
+- Bring them to a group meeting (centering) and have an open discussion about the article

 To download the package of doula PDFs to print and share with others, click here or on the preview image below:

 You may also want to read: